Jc2k/pytest-docker-tools/README.md

 backend_storage = volume()
 ```

+The `volume` fixture factory supports all parameters that can be passed to the docker-py volume `create` method.
+See [here](https://docker-py.readthedocs.io/en/stable/volumes.html#docker.models.volumes.VolumeCollection.create) for them all.

 The default scope for this factory is `function`.
 This means a new volume will be created for each test that is executed.
 The volume will be removed after the test using it has finished.